brandlewco/jesserieser-hugo-cc/content/collections/outside-magazine-rob-krar.md

   depression.⁠ Krar opens up about his battle with depression, the balance of his personal life and life as a professional athlete, what he means to the running community, and how his running camp has “saved lives.”
+collection_content: >-
+  “_Rob Krar had to embrace incredible physical pain to win iconic ultramarathons like the Leadville Traill 100 and the Western States Endurance Run.
+But that’s a form suffering he can control- unlike his decades-long struggle with depression._”⁠

+  This past fall my brother Shea and I visited the 5th annual _Rob Krar Running Camp_ in Flagstaff, AZ.
+It was the perfect time of year- the air cool and crisp as fall approached and the aspens golden in color illuminated Locket Meadow.
+As someone who copes with clinical depression and anxiety disorder, we loved our time with Rob, Christina, campers, and volunteers.

+  Article by former _Runner’s World_ editor Christine Fennessy, Krar opens up about his battle with depression, the balance of his personal life and life a professional athlete, what he means to the running community, and how his running camp has “saved lives."

+  If you or someone you know is having thoughts of suicide or self-harm, call the National Suicide Prevention Lifeline toll-free from anywhere in the U.S. at 1-800-273-8255.
 collection_description_alignment: center
 slug: rob-krar-outside-magazine
 collection_blocks: